 Meanwhile, immigrants already in the United States responded to the call to arms in extraordinary numbers.
 In 1860, about 13% of the U.S. population was born overseas—roughly what it is today.
 One in every four members of the Union armed forces was an immigrant, some 543,000 of the more than 2 million Union soldiers by recent estimates.
 Another 18% had at least one foreign-born parent.
 Together, immigrants and the sons of immigrants made up about 43% of the U.S. armed forces.

 America’s foreign legions gave the North an incalculable advantage.
-It could never have won without them.
+It could never have been won without them.
 And yet the role of immigrant soldiers has been ignored in the narrative of a brothers’ war fought on American soil, by American soldiers, over issues that were uniquely American in origin.

 In the 1860s, Confederate diplomats and supporters abroad were eager to inform Europeans that the North was actively recruiting their sons to serve as cannon fodder.
 In one pamphlet, Confederate envoy Edwin De Leon informed French readers that the Puritan North had built its army “in large part of foreign mercenaries” made up of “the refuse of the old world.”

 Embarrassed Northerners claimed the Confederacy exaggerated how many foreign recruits made up the U.S. armed forces—pointing to immigrant bounty jumpers who enlisted to collect the money given to new recruits, deserted, and then re-enlisted.
 The underlying premise was that foreigners were not inspired by patriotic principle and, except for money, had no motive to fight and die for a nation not their own.